Exploring the Ocean

 H.S.H.
 Prince Albert II of Monaco in Badu Island surrounded by traditional dancers and a musical group

-From the Mediterranean to Melanesia, through the Indian Ocean and Indonesia, the exploration areas considered for the 2020-2022 period are large and conducive to the strengthening of international collaborations, for purposes of knowledge acquisition, sharing and exploitation, for a better understanding of the relationship between humanity and the sea.
+From the Mediterranean to Melanesia, via the Indian Ocean and Indonesia, the exploration areas included in the 2020-2030 programme are vast and conducive to strengthening international collaboration, with a view to acquiring, sharing and exploiting knowledge, for a better understanding of the relationship between humankind and the sea.
+This second phase is part of Monaco’s contribution to the United Nations Decade of Ocean Science for Sustainable Development.

 I only plant trees: I know I am too old to ever be able to enjoy their fruits or their shade, but I do not see a better way of taking care of the future